Half a century after the founding of the outdoor clothing brand Patagonia, the company is becoming “self-owned” with Earth as its only shareholder

 “Hopefully this influences a new form of capitalism that does not end with a few rich people and a lot of poor people” – Yvon Chouinard

-A growing number of companies are also using steward-ownership in the Netherlands.
+A growing number of companies are using the steward-ownership model in the Netherlands.
 Examples include construction company TBI; booking platform Moonback; healthcare company BuurtzorgT; fashion brand New Optimist; online bookstore YouBeDo; organic supermarket chain Odin; and we could go on and on.
 Yet steward-ownership is still far from mainstream.
 If it is up to us, that will change in the coming years!

 In the Patagonia Purpose Trust, the Chouinard family appears to have a large or even defining role for the time being.
 It is not clear how that will develop in the future.
 Does that make Patagonia a combination between a family business and steward-ownership?
 Want to know more about Patagonia’s new structure in relation to steward-ownership?
 Then read a comprehensive analysis by our partner Purpose.